Puriney/scRNA.seq.course/17-dropouts.md

 ## [1] 2604
 ```

+We will demonstrate some of the methods starting from the simplest one proposed by [Brennecke et al.](http://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2645.html), which identifies genes with significant variation above technical noise (ERCCs).

+To use the method, we first normalize for library size then calculate
+the mean and the square coefficient of variation (variation divided by
+the squared mean expression).
+A quadratic curve is fit to the relationship
+between these two variables for the ERCC spike-in (subject to just
+technical variation) then a chi-square test is used to find genes
+significantly above the curve.
+This has been provided for you as the
+Brenneck_getVariableGenes(counts, spikes) function.

+In the figure above blue points are the ERCC spike-ins.
+The red curve
+is the fitted technical noise model and the dashed line is the 95%
+CI.
+Pink dots are the genes with significant biological variability
+after multiple-testing correction.
+Since our dataset is relatively
+homogeneous only  genes are identified as significantly
+variable.

 We can also use the Brennecke method introduced earlier to identify
 highly variable genes.
 However, there are only 9 spike-ins detected in this dataset
 so we will use the entire dataset as spike-ins.